SemenKozachok/xml_parser/README.md

 ## Tree Structure

 The output is a parent Node `XmlNode` of the tree, each node has name , content(possibly empty), Vector of attributes(possibly empty) and Vector of child Nodes(possibly empty).
-Comments are Nodes named `#comment`.
+Comments are Nodes named `#comment`, CDATA are Nodes named `#cdata`.

 It is constructed by recursively calling function that parses an element each time it finds element rule and returning Node each time it finds closing_tag.